Support and resources to help you make the best use of our guidance and quality standards.

 Measuring the use of guidance

 A selection of resources that helps you measure the uptake of our guidance and quality standards.
 Our database helps you compare your service with others.
 You can:

 - find audit data relating to NICE recommendations

 - assess levels of uptake over time

-Our into practice guide offers practical support for people using NICE guidance and standards in their day-to-day practice.
+Our guides offers practical support for people using NICE guidance and standards in their day-to-day practice.